 Determine your ideal customers

-Before you can develop an effective social media strategy, you need to know who your target customer is.
+Before you can develop an effective social media and business strategy, you need to know who your target customer is.
 Aiming to market to everyone in your community is too broad.
 Instead, create one to five personas — fictional people that include key characteristics of your ideal customers.
 For example, one persona may be a working mom aged 30 to 45.
 What else describes her and her family’s needs that your small business can help with?

 Go where your customers are